WOWRainbowUI/RainbowUI-Retail/AddOns/ButtonForge/ReadMe.txt

 History:
-23-Mar-2024		v1.2.2.4 - Updated Interface version to 100206
+10-May-2024		v1.2.2.5 - Updated Interface version to 100207
-09-Mar-2024		v1.2.2.3 - Updated Interface version to 100205 to match retail
+						   Replaced several instances of deprecated api calls in anticipation of TWW (affecting Auras and Items mostly) 23-Mar-2024		v1.2.2.4 - Updated Interface version to 100206 09-Mar-2024		v1.2.2.3 - Updated Interface version to 100205 to match retail